chenc4/kindo/README.md

 ### Search Command

-if you try to use kindo, first, you will search a kindo package. for example, can run this demo package as follows:
+try to use kindo, firstly, you can search a kindo package. for example, run this demo package as follows:

 ```txt
 # Windows